Superstar64/aith/README.md

 | Size | ``size`` |

 # C Compiler Requirements
+This list may be incomplete.
-* All pointers must have the same representation
+* All pointers must have the same representation (including function pointers).
+* Signed integers must have 2's complement wrapping. (`-fwrapv` on gcc)

 # Papers
 Useful / Inspirational papers: